Joshkunz/podcasts/README.md

 $ podcasts download -S *
 ```
 will download all podcasts episodes (not recommended).
+(*Note*: while in theory this should work, unless you wrap the * in
+quotes like this: "*", the shell will try to expand that to
+all of the filenames in the current directory.)

 Also the same per-podcast filtering rules as above apply.
 You can
 specify the name of one or more podcasts at the end to make the